VidMachine

 Use cases and applications

 Seedance 2.0 suits short-form social, ads, and narrative clips where you want native audio, dialogue, and motion in one generation.
-It is a strong option when you outgrow simpler text-only video and want ByteDance's latest multimodal model in your priority stack.

 Why this model